Robinhood vs. Stash

 While there are no mutual funds or futures, Robinhood keeps it simple and doesn’t charge any fees either.
 They have also recently launched Robinhood Crypto, but it’s only available in certain states.
 You can trade in Bitcoin, Bitcoin Cash, Bitcoin SV, Dogecoin, Ethereum, Ethereum Classic, and Litecoin.

-Stash is best for beginner investors who want a lot of guidance on selecting investments without any research tools or multiple asset classes.
-You can open tax-advantaged and taxable individual retirement accounts with Stash investments.
+Stash is best for beginner investors who want guidance on selecting investments without multiple asset classes.
+You can open tax-advantaged individual brokerage account called a Personal Portfolio and taxable individual retirement accounts with Stash investments.

 Basically, Stash tries to research the best ETFs and groups them for you, so that you can invest based on interests and industries.